SS Vernon L. Kellogg: Construction and career

 The salvage company VEB Schiffsbergung und Taucherei Stralsund had the vehicle confiscated and handed it over to the German shipping company Rostock on June 30, 1958.
 In the meantime the ship was renamed after the German educator and philosopher Johann Gottlieb Fichte.

-Unexpectedly, while the repair work was still being carried out, the DSR received a letter in mid-July from the Head of Department in the Shipping Administration of the GDR Ministry of Transport stating that the name Johann Gottlieb Fichte should not be used under any circumstances for the former ship Archon Gabriel.
+Unexpectedly, while the repair work was still being carried out, the DSR received a letter in mid-July from the head of a department in the GDR Ministry of Transport's Shipping Administration stating that the name Johann Gottlieb Fichte should not be used under any circumstances for the former ship Archon Gabriel.
 The ship should be called Ernst Moritz Arndt.
 The steamer has been given a new name for the sixth time, despite additional costs and bureaucracy.
 Protests by the shipping company were dismissed.
 The then main department head Müller said rigorously when asked over the phone that, “There will never be a ship with the name Johann Gottlieb Fichte in the GDR merchant fleet.”
 However just two years later, a teaching and cargo ship was christened with this name.
 Many years later this ship became known in the GDR through the TV series of the GDR television "Zur See".

 The general repairs and test drives of the cargo ship dragged on in the Gdańsk shipyard Stocznia Remontowa Nauta until January 1960.
 On January 31, 1960, there was another official handover to the DSR.
 Upon arrival in Rostock's city port in early February, the Ernst Moritz Arndt was the shipping company's fourth steamship.
 It was also needed to train machinists for the growing fleet.
 It was used in the apatite voyage from Soviet Murmansk and for general cargo transport to socialist Cuba.
 In 1962, extensive renovation work was carried out on the ship.
 This included converting the safety and rescue facilities such as modernizing the boat davits and converting the chimney.
 It was restored to the original Admiralty top shape of the early Liberty ships.
 In the summer of 1968 the steamer was sold to Spiritath Cia.
 Navigation S.A.
 Famagusta in Cyprus.
 Under the name Kypros, the ship left Rostock on June 18, 1968.
 After a further three years of operation, it reached Taiwan in August 1971 to be scrapped.